nirtusbro/test/source/definition/IFigureStack.rst

 .. java:method::  IFigure addFigure(IFigure figure, String name)
    :outertype: IFigureStack

-   Dodavanje figure u listu
+   Adds a figure the list of figures

-   :param figure: Figura koja se dodaje
+   :param figure: Figure to be added
-   :param name: Ime figure koja se dodaje
+   :param name: Name of the figure to be added
-   :return: Dodatu figuru
+   :return: The added figure

 addFigures
 ^^^^^^^^^^